oracle-livelabs/security/data-safe/access-environment/access-environment-ocw-sandbox.md

 2. At the top of the **Autonomous Database details** page, from the **Database actions** menu, select **SQL**.

 3. If required, sign in as the `ADMIN` user.

-    - If a tenancy administrator provided you an Autonomous Database, obtain the password from that person.
-    - If you are using an Oracle-provided environment, enter the database password provided to you.

 4. Close the **SQL History** and **Warning** dialog boxes.